 You’re sitting across from the decision-maker for a large potential sustainability project.
 It’s taken months, possibly years, to get here.
 If your numbers look good, the decision is much more likely to be a positive one for you, for them and for the world.

-SB'19 Paris opened with a powerful statement from Danone CEO Emmanuel Faber, which in large part set the tone of the discussions for the week ahead, and outlined how his company is championing being a brand for good.
+SB'19 Paris opened with a powerful statement from Danone CEO Emmanuel Faber, which in large part set the tone of the discussions for the week ahead.
+With remarks that were as refreshing as they were bold, Faber outlined how his company is championing being a brand for good.

 Even at this advanced stage of our climate and resource debacle, sustainability practitioners still do not possess the same status in corporations as their purely business-minded brethren.
 How do we get sustainability officers both the recognition they deserve and the clout that should go with it?

 Seminal research shows that sustainability is driving market growth in CPGs; products marketed as sustainable grew 5.6x faster than conventionally marketed products, and 3.3x faster than the CPG market.